Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Deep Cavity

 \section{Deep Cavity}

 Flow over an open deep cavity is a classical problem in fluid mechanics and aeroacoustics, and has been the subject of extensive research due to its relevance for a range of engineering applications.
+Such flows represent simplified versions of the complex dynamics over panel gaps, like those between windows/doors and the fuselage or between control surfaces and wings.
+These gaps profoundly influence aerodynamics, structural integrity, and noise levels of aircraft.
 The flow over a cavity is characterized by a complex interplay between the boundary layer, the recirculation zone inside the cavity, and the external flow.
 The occurrence of self-sustained oscillations of velocity and pressure can induce acoustic noise or strong vibrations.
 The presence of the cavity can lead to a variety of aerodynamic and aeroacoustic phenomena, such as flow separation, unsteady vortex shedding, and acoustic resonance.
 Understanding the aerodynamic and aeroacoustic characteristics of flow over a cavity is crucial for optimizing the design and performance of many engineering systems.

 Extensive research has been conducted on two-dimensional cavity flows, leading to favorable agreement between experimental data and numerical two-dimensional simulations.
 While three-dimensionality is observed in cavity flow experiments, it underscores the significance of conducting three-dimensional cavity flow simulations \cite{maull1963three, rockwell1980observations}.
 Lawson \cite{lawson2011review} reviewed the experimental and numerical studies of open cavities.
 Furthermore, the radiated noise from cavity is studied via LES by several researchers \cite{gloerfelt2002noise, gloerfelt2003direct, lai2007three, gloerfelt2004large}.
 The geometry of a three-dimensional cavity is usually given in terms of length-to-depth, $L/D$, and width-to-depth, $W/D$, ratios, as depicted in Figure \ref{fig_cavity_3d_geometry}.
 In this section, flow over an open cavity is validated and then the noise at a near-field observer is minimized via the proposed gradient-free shape optimization framework.